junghoon-vans/varst-action/README.rst

 Example workflow
 ================

-If you want to replace substitutions in ``README.rst`` and push it to repository, You can use a simple workflow as follows.
+Refer example workflow if you want to replace substitutions in ``README.rst`` and push it to repository.

 .. code:: yml